You may also like:

 1. Zappos releases a culture book every year.
 The whole team gets to write a few paragraphs about what Zappos means to them.
 The unedited book gives every employee an idea about the company’s values and culture, also acting as a brand book.

-3. Candidates for a job have to go through a dual interview process.
-So if you’d like to work at Zappos, there are two kinds of interviews you’d have to go through - technical and “vibe,” let’s say.
+3. Candidates for a Job Have to Go Through a Dual Interview Process.
+If you’d like to work at Zappos, there are two kinds of interviews you’d have to go through - technical and “vibe,” let’s say.
 For Zappos, not only the skills that a candidate possesses are important but also whether or not they’re a good cultural fit.

 Clearly defining its values, nurturing the company’s culture, carefully selecting the people, and investing in their success - these are some of the key things that Zappos does to be one of the best examples of a customer-focused company.